salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 * 404 Not Found
 	* Routes SHOULD return 403 if resource exists but user lacks access

+### Dragons Be Here

-* SHOULD NOT - 204 No content
+* 204 No content
+	* SHOULD NOT be used
 	* High volume use cases can be exceptions
 	* Discouraged for consistency
 		* deletes should attempt to return helpful information like "id"
 		* PUT should return the created content

 ## Redirects

-Routes MUST NOT return redirects
+Routes MUST NOT return redirect status codes (3XX Codes excluding 304).

 ## Codes usage with HTTP methods
 * 201 MUST only be used with POST
 * 202 MUST only be used with Async requests
-* 200 MUST NOT be used with POST
+* 200 SHOULD NOT be used with POST
+    * 200 MAY be used for Custom Actions, and HTTP Method Substitution.

 # HTTP verbs